 Why is it that what is so obviously “incredible double-talk,” nonsense, illogical, and “ridiculous” to Miethe is not to Packer?
 Are Miethe’s phrases – “incredible double-talk,” “what possible sense,” “what possible logic,” “this is ridiculous!” – legitimate observations regarding Packer’s thought process and written statements?
 How would we know?
 And most importantly, how should our conclusions here inform our hermeneutical principles and interpretive methods?

 So, how are we to comprehend Packer’s words given his Reformed deterministic theology?
 Is Packer really saying that all men should take the gospel as assuredly applying to themselves and therefore it is a real possibility that any person can be saved?
 One would think so.
 Miethe thinks so.
 But then how does this cohere with what Packer believes regarding God’s sovereign predetermination of “whatsoever comes to pass,” unconditional election, limited atonement, and the effectual call?
 Or do Packer’s words, although attempting to convey that the atonement and gospel are universal, real, and sincere, also have a “sub-meaning?”
-Are his words subtly nuanced so that they enable Packer, in his mind at least, to hold to his Reformed doctrines which speak of limitation and exclusivity grounded in God’s predetermination of “whatsoever comes to pass” while also claiming the universal invitation to come to Christ is genuine and sincere?
+Are his words subtly nuanced so that they enable Packer, in his mind at least, to hold to his Calvinist doctrines which speak of limitation and exclusion grounded in God’s predetermination of “whatsoever comes to pass” while also claiming the universal invitation to come to Christ is genuine and sincere?
 Miethe picks up on this when he asks, “Who is the “every man, as he believes God to be true”?”

 I suggest that this “sub-meaning” is a phenomenon of Calvinist thought and speech that enables them to embrace contradictory ideas in their mind and yet state these as if they are not logically problematic.
 We saw a similar phenomenon in Carson’s theological reasoning where he came to a point in which he was comfortable speaking two rationally incoherent statements as simultaneously true.
-(See examples 5 – 7) Packer is doing a similar thing here.
+(See this Chapter 11, Examples 5, 6, 7) Packer is doing a similar thing here.
 Note his use of language.
 Observe the generic nature of Packer’s description of the scope of the atonement – “Christ died for sinners” – which is true whether the atonement is limited or unlimited.
 But this seems to allow Packer to play both sides of the issue.
-It allows him to be non-committal and disingenuous with respect to his Reformed position when the subject matter is the atonement and gospel message, for he could have been very clear and accurate according to his theology and said, “Christ died for elect sinners,” or “Christ died for those sinners predestined to salvation.”
-But also note the ambiguous qualifier of the universal “every man” that Packer injects into his explanation – “as he believes God to be true.”
+It allows him to be non-committal and disingenuous with respect to his Calvinist position when the subject matter is the atonement and gospel message, for he could have been very clear and accurate according to his theology and said, “Christ died for elect sinners,” or “Christ died for those sinners predestined to salvation.”
+But also note the ambiguous qualifier of the universal “every man” that Packer injects into the qualification – “as he believes God to be true.”
 Some men will “believe God to be true” and some men won’t, but can and should all men believe God to be true as they can and should believe in Christ?
 This phrase still leaves us wondering what Packer means to say.
 Is this meant as a reference to the elect?
 According to Packer’s doctrine of unconditional election it must refer only to the elect.
 But then why can’t Packer just say what he means?
 Is Packer really saying that, “Although I speak about ‘all who come to Christ’ and ‘invitations’ and that ‘Christ genuinely offers himself to all who hear the gospel,’ when I mention the one that ‘as he believes God to be true,’ I am referring to the elect, and they alone are ‘bound to treat them as God’s words to him personally and to accept the universal assurance which accompanies them, that all who come to Christ will be received.”
 In other words Packer is simply giving us the evidences of election without providing any assurance that we are among the elect or that we can be saved.
 They “believe God to be true,” they “come to Christ” and “trust in him.”
 Of course, according to Packer’s Calvinist theology, the “all who come to Christ” can only refer to the elect.
 It would seem that coherence of conviction, thought, and word demands that this must be what Packer means.
 But this is a confusing and convoluted way of saying what Packer’s theology requires him to say.

 Therefore, according to Packer’s underlying theology, what he has said is quite duplicitous.
 If we are correct, Packer should have more seriously considered whether he was speaking forthrightly with respect to his theology, and if he found that he could not, then he should have inquired more carefully and honestly into the validity of the driving force in his theological position that caused this rational incoherence.
 The crucial questions to grapple with here are, “Does the Scripture require Packer’s deterministic conclusions and justify his statements here?”
 And, “Is it possible that the Scripture presents such a deterministic soteriology if it results in such incoherence and contradiction?”